 And thus Yuuichi ends up getting roped into the world of the HiMEs, girls with the ability to wield magical weapons called "Elements", and with their "Key" present, the ability to summon giant beasts known as "Childs".
-These are used in their battles to protect the school (and by extension the rest of the world) from monstrous creatures known as "Orphans", and their creator Nagi Homura, who serves the mysterious Obsidian Lord.
-As the "Key" to the two dueling girls, Mai Tokiha and Natsuki Kuga, his life has just become a whole lot more complicated.
+These are used in their battles to protect the school (and by extension the rest of the world) from monstrous creatures known as "Orphans", and their creator, the wicked boy Nagi Homura.
+As the "Key" to the two dueling girls, Mai Tokiha and Natsuki Kuga, Yuuichi's life has just become a whole lot more complicated.

 The manga version of Mai-HiME was conceived as an Alternate Continuity to the anime counterpart, with most of the characters having noticeably different backgrounds and personalities.
 While it has never managed to achieve the popularity of its anime counterpart, it nevertheless has a cult following.
 The series is available in paperback in North America, licensed by Tokyopop.

 The manga shares a majority of tropes with the anime.
 Below are several that stand out within the manga itself: